jgscott/SDS383D/README.md

 ## Grading

-Your grade consists of two pieces: 60% peer evaluation and 40% final project.
+Your grade consists of two pieces: 30% exercises, 30% peer evaluation and 40% final project.

+### Exercises

+You will turn in a complete copy of all exercises at the end of the semester, in a single PDF document.

 ### Peer evaluation